Analyzing open-ended questions in product user testing: Adding critical flavor to the insights recipe

 Emotional analysis allows researchers to identify the varying levels of enjoyment, anger, and fear users can feel when experiencing their products.
 For example, consider a question like “what were your initial thoughts or feelings after trying the product?”
 A researcher might identify that users are “excited” about a resealable lid vs “love” the richness of flavor.
 Or, they might identify which users are just slightly “annoyed” about a product’s new shape, vs feeling “rage” about an increase in prices.
 Emotional analysis can also be valuable for comparisons – to identify which new flavors bring feelings of “nostalgia” or which labels on new packaging are “confusing” or leave users “unsure.”

-Understanding and disseminating context about important themes is vital when analyzing product feedback open ends.
+Understanding and disseminating context about important themes is vital when analyzing open ends in product user testing.
 For example, the word ‘salty’ might refer to conflicting themes of “love the salt” vs “too salty” on the single study in the food & beverage industry.
 However, in other industries, “salty” has a totally different meaning.
 For example, on a beauty survey if someone says “I’m just salty because the price was raised,” the theme “annoyed about prices” has nothing to do with the ingredient “salt.”

 Once one has identified the key emotions and themes found in open-ended product feedback, it’s time to discover the story those themes tell.
 Cross-tabulation analysis (aka cross-tabs) is often a starting point for uncovering trends and differentiation between various cohorts or products within your survey sample.
-This could include demographic segments such as male/female, geographic region, age, etc, against responses to a particular closed-ended question (for example, how recently they purchased a particular product, or how often they use it).
+This analysis is likely to start with filters around overall liking and/or purchase intent.
+It could include demographic segments such as male/female, geographic region, age, etc, against responses to a particular closed-ended question (for example, how recently they purchased a particular product, or how often they use it).
 Researchers can confirm assumptions found in close-end responses, identify key opportunities to bring to the product development team, and build strategies for segmentation.

 Get to the heart of consumer reaction